 Parents can provide feedback for charter schools in many ways.
 Attending a school’s Board meeting is one way, as this allows families and community members the opportunity to meet a school’s Board members as well as additional school leaders, and share thoughts and concerns.
 Other ways to share feedback include completing parent surveys which the school provides, and also being apart of a school’s parent group or School Advisory Council (SAC), where members play a vital role in creating agendas and leading discussions that involve school climate.
 To learn more about SACs, click here.

-The CSO makes available to the public each school’s Annual Charter Evaluation (ACE) which includes a school’s demographics and academic performance metrics.
+The Charter Schools Office (CSO) makes available to the public each school’s Annual Charter Evaluation (ACE) which includes a school’s demographics and academic performance metrics.
 An archive of previous ACEs are also available to view for public records, which can be found here, as well as a school’s Renewal Report, which can be viewed here.